prebid/prebid-video-cache-redirector/README.md

 - Wait until all the resources are provisioned

-Once both stacks are created application should be up and running, it could be accessed by ALB DNS name that is found on the Outputs tab of the network stack as `ExternalUrl`:
+Once both stacks are created application should be up and running, it could be accessed by ALB DNS name that is found on the Outputs tab of the service stack as `ExternalUrl`:
 ![CFOutputs](img/CF4.png)
 ```
 curl -v "http://<alb_name>.<aws_region>.elb.amazonaws.com/redir?host=prebid-server.rubiconproject.com&uuid=123"